-We couldn’t find a reliable way to gather evidence against the source of plastic pollution, so we built our own.
+We couldn’t find a reliable way to gather evidence against the source of litter pollution, so we built our own.

 Every year, one million marine animals die from plastic pollution.
 It’s time to create accountability, and with the power of technology available at our fingertips we can all do something.

-By downloading our App, Planet Patrol, you can photograph and categorise any plastic pollution you see in nature – where it shouldn’t be.
+By downloading our Planet Patrol App, you can photograph and categorise any litter you see in nature – where it shouldn’t be.
 Our dedicated scientists will use our insight to identify trends and patterns globally, helping us put responsibility back in the hands of the brands and manufacturers responsible.

 Join our army of patrollers all over the world and help us in the fight against single use plastic pollution as we strive to remove one million pieces for one million species.

-We’ve teamed up with the University of Nottingham, who will review and analyse the data collected by you to better understand the hotspots where plastic is at it’s most harmful.
-With this kind of data, we can better mobilise clean-ups, but more importantly, we can create vital evidence to help everyone, from you the individual to the large manufacturers reduce the amount of plastic we use.
+We’ve teamed up with researchers at the University of Nottingham and Glasgow, who support Planet Patrol to review and analyse the data collected by you to better understand the hotspots where litter is at it’s most harmful.
+With this kind of data, we can better mobilise clean-ups, but more importantly, we can create vital evidence to help everyone, from you the individual to the large manufacturers reduce the amount of single-use materials we use.

-Every single photo shared as part of #PlasticPatrol is captured in this interactive map, creating a global picture to help identify patterns and trends all over the world.
+Every single photo shared as part of #PlanetPatrol is captured in this interactive map, creating a global picture to help identify patterns and trends all over the world.

 Zoom in for more photos and click on them to enlarge.